-We award equity compensation to our named executive officers based on the performance of the named executive officer and guidelines related to each named executive officer's position in the Company.
-For our employees, other than our named executive officers, we determine our equity award guidelines based on information derived from our Compensation Committee's and management's experience.
-With respect to our named executive officers, we rely on Radford to review a comparison of companies and other relevant information regarding companies in our industry and provide recommendations to us.
-Also, we utilize the Comparison Data to modify and adjust our equity award guidelines.
+We award equity compensation to our named executive officers based on the performance of the named executive officer and guidelines provided by Radford related to each named executive officer's position in the Company.
+In addition, we rely on the assistance and recommendations of Radford with regards to peer practices and pay levels, as well as other relevant information regarding companies in our industry.
+We utilize the Comparison Data to modify and adjust our equity award guidelines.
 We typically base awards to newly hired employees on these guidelines, and we base awards to continuing employees on these guidelines along with an employee's performance for the prior fiscal year.
 In determining the amount of awards, we generally do not consider an employee's current equity ownership in the Company or the prior awards that are fully vested.
 Rather, we evaluate each employee's awards based on the factors described above and competitive market factors in our industry.